basho-labs/little_riak_book/en/02-concepts.md

 If you've followed thus far, I only have one more conceptual wrench to throw at you.
 I wrote earlier that with `r=all`, we can "compare all nodes against each other and choose the latest one."
 But how do we know which is the latest value?
 This is where *vector clocks* (aka *vclocks*) come into play.

 Vector clocks measure a sequence of events, just like a normal clock.
-But since we can't reasonably keep dozens, or hundreds, or thousands of servers in sync (without really exotic hardware, like geosynchronized atomic clocks, or quantum entanglement), we instead keep track of how, and who, modifies an object.
-It's as easy as keeping a vector (or array) of which clients change an object in which order.
-That way we can tell if an object is being updated or if a write conflict has occurred.
+But since we can't reasonably keep the clocks on dozens, or hundreds, or thousands of servers in sync (without really exotic hardware, like geosynchronized atomic clocks, or quantum entanglement), we instead keep a running history of updates.

 Let's use our `favorite` example again, but this time we have 3 people trying to come to a consensus on their favorite food: Aaron, Britney, and Carrie.
 We'll track the value each has chosen along with the relevant vector clock.

+(To illustrate vector clocks in action, we'll cheat a bit.
+By default, Riak no longer tracks vector clocks using client information, but rather via the server that coordinates a write request; nonetheless, the concept is the same.
+We'll cheat further by disregarding the timestamp that is stored with vector clocks.)

-When Aaron sets the `favorite` object to `pizza`, a hypothetical vector clock could contain his name, and the number of updates he's performed.
+When Aaron sets the `favorite` object to `pizza`, a vector clock could contain his name and the number of updates he's performed.

 ```
 vclock: [Aaron: 1]